The two-color Soergel calculus

-There is a nice slogan for this proposition, though it is mathematically nonsensical: Singular Soergel bimodules for the finite dihedral group are obtained from the two-colored Temperley-Lieb 2-category by adjoining ``square roots" of the negligible Jones-Wenzl projectors.
+There is a nice slogan for this proposition, though it is mathematically nonsensical: singular Soergel bimodules for the finite dihedral group are obtained from the two-colored Temperley-Lieb 2-category by adjoining ``square roots" of the negligible Jones-Wenzl projectors.

-There is another slogan, equally nonsensical but more intriguing: non-semisimplified representations of quantum $\sl_2$ at a $2m$-th root of unity are Satake-equivalent to perverse sheaves on the flag variety of the finite dihedral group (though such a geometric object does not exist for $m \notin \{2,3,4,6\}$).
+There is another slogan, equally nonsensical but more intriguing: (an extension of the) non-semisimplified representations of quantum $\sl_2$ at a $2m$-th root of unity are Satake-equivalent to perverse sheaves on the flag variety of the finite dihedral group (though such a geometric object does not exist for $m \notin \{2,3,4,6\}$).

 There is another slogan, which makes sense but is ill-fated nonetheless.
 The category $\mTL_{\negl}$ maps fully-faithfully (in degree zero) to the quotient of $\BSBim$ by the ideal of morphisms which factor through $B_{w_0}$, where $w_0 \in W_m$ is the longest element.
 This categorifies the quotient of $\HB$ by the KL basis element $b_{w_0}$.
 The literature refers to this quotient as the \emph{generalized Temperley-Lieb algebra} associated to the finite dihedral group (when $m>2$) \cite{GraThesis, GreTL}.
 This terminology is unfortunate for us, but leads to the slogan: the Temperley-Lieb algebra categorifies the Temperley-Lieb algebra!
 More precisely, the (two-color) Temperley-Lieb algebra (in type $A$, at a root of unity, modulo negligible morphisms) categorifies the (generalized) Temperley-Lieb algebra (of the dihedral group).